What Are ERC Scams & How Do I Avoid Them?

 While the promise of a big refund seems alluring, these scams can ultimately be very costly for your business.

 You can avoid these scams by knowing what to look for, doing your research, and even tackling the ERC yourself.
-Good luck!
+We hope this information helps you and your business stay safe out there!